 |Wallet Type||How it works||Pros||Cons|

-If you are making small and frequent transactions, and trading often, we recommend using a web wallet (like CoinJar).
+If you are making small and frequent transactions, buying bitcoin and other cryptocurrencies often, we recommend using a web wallet (like CoinJar).
 If you are looking to simply store your digital currency somewhere safe and/or you trade infrequently, you may want to consider using a hardware wallet.
 If you are confident in your technical capabilities, you can also consider the desktop or mobile client.

 Or, you can use any combination of these three options.
 Like with many things in life, don’t put your eggs in one basket.